JeffreyZhuang/Autopilot-documentation/README.md

 Flip the manual switch to put the plane into DIRECT mode.

+## After Crash

+Turn motor off.
+Look at current draw to make sure its off.

 # TODO
 - Use Python to read data log in micro-SD card
 - Commands to calibrate barometer, gyroscope, etc.